sqrew/tunes/book/src/comparisons.md

 **What SoLoud does better:**
 - C++ backend with decades of optimization
 - Extremely battle-tested in production games
-- Very efficient mixing for hundreds of concurrent sounds
+- Proven to handle hundreds of concurrent sounds efficiently
 - Speech synthesis built-in

 **What Tunes does better:**
 - Pure Rust (no C++ compiler or CMake required)
 - Simpler API with automatic caching
+- SIMD-accelerated sample playback (likely competitive with SoLoud for typical workloads)
 - Built-in composition and synthesis systems
 - Sample manipulation (time stretch, pitch shift, slicing)
 - More comprehensive effects